sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ## Special Move: The Session Opener

-At the beginning of all sessions but the first, ask this question and give out green tokens for correct answers.
+From the second session onward, there is a special move that happens once everyone has sat down to play.

+### Recap Questions

-Start of simple - Ask each player for either a thing they learned about the world or a way they expressed their character's personality.
+Ask each player for either a thing they learned about the world or a way they expressed their character's personality.
 If they can give a reasonably correct answer, give them a green token.

 ### Ask for Notes